dirkbeer/Helium-Bridge/README.md

 ## Getting started
 # Build a Helium Bridge device
 1. Have the PCB printed:
-  * Open the PCB design files in `/pcb/LoRaWan_Bridge_18650_CC1101SMD` using Kicad 7.0
+  * Locate the Gerber file: `Helium-Bridge/pcb/LoRaWan_Bridge_18650_CC1101SMD-Gerber.zip`
-  * Export a Gerber zip file
+  * Order a PCB from an online service using the Gerber zip file.
+We used OSH Park.
-  * Order a PCB and solder mask from online services.
-We used OSH Park and OSH Stencils.
+  * Order a solder mask from an online services.
+We used OSH Stencils.
+When you upload the Gerber zip file there, use the layer `lorawan_bridge_18650_cc1101smd_f_paste.gbr` for the stencil.
 2. In addition to the items listed above, you will need:
   * Solder paste and a method to reflow solder surface mount devices (SMDs).
 We used and highly recommend a DIY reflow oven like this: [link](https://whizoo.com/pages/buildguide).
   * 2.54mm pitch male and female straight single row pin headers for the Lilygo board, like the ones included in this kit [link](https://www.amazon.com/gp/product/B07CK3RCKS).
 You could also solder the board directly to the PCB, but it's very hard to unsolder if you run into problems.